Rose Glory Bower

 (Photo courtesy of NetPS Plant Finder)

 Spread: 6 feet

 Other Names: Cashmere Bouquet, Mexicali Rose, Mexican Hydrangea

 A wonderful open shrub that produces stunning clusters of rose-red flowers that form a ball; prune back in spring to keep the plant more compact; suckering should be controlled, invasive in some frost free areas

 Rose Glory Bower is bathed in stunning clusters of fragrant rose star-shaped flowers with pink overtones at the ends of the branches from mid summer to early fall, which emerge from distinctive red flower buds.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Rose Glory Bower is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.